RohithRao0507/Assignment-Protein/README.md

 ## Conclusion
 This code aids in understanding the proximity of atoms across different positions in the protein.
 The distance matrix serves as a valuable resource for analyzing interatomic distances, aiding in tasks such as **identifying potential binding sites** or investigating structural changes within the protein.

+#Part 2: Distance Matrix Calculation Report

+## Objective
+Estimate the 2F5 outcome (restraint or sensitive) for viruses based on the sequence, and identify the positions with the highest association level with the outcome

+## Dataset Description
+The dataset contains the Env sequence for 796 viruses from patients (856 characters long each from columns C through AFZ.
+Column B describes the outcome – whether the virus is resistant (1) or sensitive (0) to the therapeutic 2F5 while column A describes the name of the virus.

+## Approach
+1. **Imported** the dataset from an Excel file.
+2. **Created** a function to compute Euclidean distance between two points.
+3. **Extracted** unique positions and initialized an empty distance matrix.
+4. **For each pair of positions**, computed the pairwise Euclidean distances between their atoms using the defined function.
+5. **Recorded** the minimal distance between the positions in the distance matrix.
+6. **Saved** the distance matrix as a CSV file.

+## Results
+The code is successful in identifying the new virus with 96% accuracy and in the Excel output it placed the highest association level in descending order.

+## Conclusion
+This code aids in recognizing if a new virus is resistant or sensitive with therapeutic 2F5. and it finds the positions along with their association level to outcome.